 What is Duplex Printing?
 Double Sided vs Single Sided Printing

-Duplex printing is a feature that allows you to print on both sides of a sheet of paper automatically.
-This means you don’t have to manually flip the pages when you want two-sided printed documents.
-It’s also known as double-sided printing.
-With duplex printing, your printer handles the task of printing on both sides, saving you time and effort.
+Duplex printing is a feature that allows you to print on both sides of a sheet of paper automatically, also known as double-sided printing.
+With duplex printing, your printer handles the printing on both sides, saving you from printing on one side of the sheet and flipping it around and putting it back into the printer to print the reverse side.

 Types of duplex printing

 There are two main types of duplex printing: automatic and manual.
-Automatic duplex printing is a feature found in many modern printers.
-It enables the printer to print on both sides of the paper without any intervention from you.
+Automatic duplex printing is a feature on most modern printers that automatically flips the ship after a single side has been printed.
+Some printers have to have a duplex unit added on to the printer will handle the duplex part.
 On the other hand, manual duplex printing achieves the same result but requires you to turn the paper over yourself to print on the other side.

 How duplex printing works

-In automatic duplex printing, your printer uses a duplexing unit that reverses the paper after printing on one side.
-The printer then prints on the other side, completing the process without your involvement.
+In automatic duplex printing, your printer uses a duplexing unit that reverses the paper after printing on one side, and then prints on the other side.
 Some high-volume printers even have two print engines in a single device, allowing them to print both sides of the paper in a single pass.
 This method is faster and more efficient than manual duplex printing.

 Dual Print Engines

 The Canon VarioPRINT 6000 Titan printers, which we are fortunate to have two of in our lineup, offer a unique way of printing duplex – called Gemini Instant Duplex.
 Unlike many other duplex printers that flip the paper to print on the reverse side, the Canon Titans have two print engines working simultaneously.
-This means they can print on both sides of the paper at the same time, dramatically speeding up the process.
+This means they can print on both sides of the paper at the same time, dramatically speeding up the process and also increasing the accuracy of the duplex print.

-Not only does this increase efficiency, but it also ensures that your double-sided prints are completed in a single pass, reducing potential for jams or alignment issues.
-This feature is especially useful for high-volume jobs where time is of the essence, and the quality of print output remains consistent on both sides.
+This increases efficiency and ensures that double-sided prints are completed in a single pass, reducing the potential for jams or alignment issues.
+This feature is especially useful for high-volume jobs where time is of the essence and print output quality remains consistent on both sides.

 Canon Titan Duplex Unit